 Find out more about the history of African print fabric.

 Animals are commonly featured in African print fabric designs especially birds such as chickens.
-Even in large African cities you will find chickens and goats wondering around streets and houses freely.
+Even in large African cities, you will find chickens and goats wandering around streets and houses freely.

 A Kitenge Men’s shirt featuring heads of chickens